illuminating the Road Ahead

 Life Plan Communities (formerly CCRC)

 Caters to individuals who don’t want to worry about having to move from one community to another as they age and their needs change.
 It offers persons 60 years of age or older a long term continuing care contract that provides for independent living units, residential care/assisted living services, and skilled nursing care, in one location for a resident’s lifetime.
+Staying connected to community and other individuals to avoid isolation.

 Independent Living & Retirement Communities